davidiommi/Pytorch--3D-Medical-Images-Segmentation--SALMON/monai 0.5.0/README.md

 ### Tips:
 - Use and modify "check_loader_patches.py" to check the patches fed during training.
 - The "networks.py" calls the nn-Unet, which adapts itself to the input data (resolution and patches size).
 The script also saves the graph of you network, so you can visualize it.
-- "networks.py" includes also UneTR (based on Visual transformers).
-This is experimental.
-For more info check (https://arxiv.org/abs/2103.10504) and https://github.com/Project-MONAI/tutorials/blob/master/3d_segmentation/unetr_btcv_segmentation_3d.ipynb
 - Is it possible to add other networks, but for segmentation the U-net architecture is the state of the art.

 ### Sample script inference